 - Registration costs less.
 Although this will depend on where you live, registering an old used car typically costs less than registering a new car.

 - Lower insurance rates.
 Because used cars cost less to insure, you may be able to save money on your insurance premium each month.
-However, a history of mechanical problems could lead to an increase in the amount you pay.

 Compare loans for new and used cars